Lower School Curriculum

 DEIB Strands include empathy and belonging, healthy and complex identities, respect across differences, naming bias, prejudice, and stereotypes, and taking action.

-The Lower School Counselor provides group instruction, classroom support, individual and/or family counseling if needed, and referral to outside experts when appropriate.
-The Lower School Counselor works with teachers to reinforce our social-emotional learning strands, such as self-awareness, self-management, social awareness, relationship skills, and personal decision making.
+Our two Lower School counselors provide group instruction, classroom support, individual and/or family counseling if needed, and referral to outside experts when appropriate.
+Our counselors work with teachers to reinforce our social-emotional learning strands, such as self-awareness, self-management, social awareness, relationship skills, and personal decision making.